AdamIlnicki24/AdamIlnicki24/README.md

 Clasicos is a neutral meeting place for fans of both Barcelona and Real Madrid.

 - Users can create their all-time best XI from a pool of players stored in our database.
 - If a player they want isn’t available, they can fill out a short suggestion form to request adding that player.
 Suggestions are emailed directly to the admin.
+- All other user-submitted data (teams, comments, recommendations, etc.) is stored in the database.

 ## Admin Features

 - Ban users for any behavior deemed offensive (prevents them from commenting and recommending).
-- Review and manage all suggestion forms (player additions and corrections), which are emailed to the admin.
-- All other user-submitted data (teams, comments, recommendations) is stored in the database.
+- Delete comments.
+- Create players.

 ## Why This Idea?